FIGHTING FINANCIAL FRAUD

 Fighting Financial Fraud

 We want to empower you to spot the signs of a financial scam, recognize scammer behaviors, and know where to go to verify legitimate investment professionals.
 We know prevention is key—by sharing stories and information with friends and loved ones, everyone is less likely to fall victim to a fraudster.
-Investment scams in particular can have long-lasting consequences; they are the second most risky scam in our annual Risk Report and can result in the loss of one’s life savings for retirement.
+Investment scams in particular can have long-lasting consequences and can result in the loss of one’s life savings for retirement.

 “If it sounds too good to be true, it probably is.”
 It's great advice that is not always easy to follow.